 It is vital that government agencies secure an emerging generation of talent.
 While resumes may have previously been heavily relied on by recruiters, it is becoming increasingly important to shift the focus to a quantifiable measurement of candidates’ skills and aptitude.
 In 2019, finding top talent will depend on recruiters’ ability to automate their workflow intelligently.

 Automated systems can help government organizations save time, lower costs, and improve hiring processes. eSkill offers modular assessments that can be combined to create a basic office skills test that will identify the best candidate for an administrative position.
 For example, eSkill’s “Email Etiquette” assessment covers formatting; email functions, terms, and tactics; email security; and email tone.
 This assessment can then be combined with several other computer skills tests or basic office skills tests, such as office filing, data checking, Microsoft Office Suite, G Suite, and 10-key data entry, form-fill data entry typing and many more. eSkill’s assessment experts assist in creating custom assessments that are both reliable and valid.
-With a perfect 15-year record of EEOC compliance, eSkill provides a defensible testing platform.
+With a nearly 20-year record of EEOC compliance, eSkill provides a defensible testing platform.

 When administered correctly, pre-employment testing can help companies save time and cost in the selection process, decrease turnover, increase productivity, and improve morale.
 It is imperative that government leaders and recruiters utilize the automated technology that is now available to streamline the hiring process. eSkill’s basic computer skills tests help organizations become more systematic about how they spend their time interacting with candidates.
 Automation and AI are reshaping the function of the talent team.